top of page

 It asks:

-1. Do initiatives share the same structural logic?
+1. Do initiatives share the same enterprise logic?

-2. Do departments operate under one consistent architecture?
+2. Do departments operate under one consistent anatomy?

-3. Does enterprise behaviour follow a shared governing structure?
+3. Does enterprise behaviour follow a shared anatomical model?

 1. inheritance of architecture across initiatives